 Publically Accessible Data Intended to Help Identify and Protect Jaguar Corridors

-TUCSON, AZ – Wildlands Network and Conservation Science Partners released a new report today that reveals previously unidentified habitat and corridors for jaguars in the southern United States and northern Mexico.
+Tucson, AZ (May 1, 2017) – Wildlands Network and Conservation Science Partners released a new report today that reveals previously unidentified habitat and corridors for jaguars in the southern United States and northern Mexico.
 Using high-resolution data and advanced habitat modeling software, the team at Conservation Science Partners was able to improve upon prior jaguar modeling and mapping conducted for the U.S. Fish and Wildlife Service.

 The new analysis identifies potentially suitable jaguar habitat in Arizona and New Mexico, the report suggests that previous maps of jaguar habitat have underestimated potentially suitable habitat for jaguar in the United States, and to a lesser extent in Mexico.
 Wildlands Network has already shared the new findings with the U.S. Fish and Wildlife Service and plans to engage other decision makers to assist in jaguar recovery efforts.